cassarco/league-commonmark-wikilinks/README.md

 ### Support for Hash Links

-You can optionally include hash links by adding a `#` followed by the hash link text to the end of the wikilink.
+You can optionally include hash links by adding a `#` followed by the hash link text to the end of the Wikilink.

 ```php
 $markdown = '[[Hello World#Top]]';